IvanovES/zod-metadata/README.md

 npm install zod-metadata
 ```

-## Usage
+## Register the Zod extension

 ### Automatic
-Import `zod-metadata/register` the top of your entry files:
+Import `zod-metadata/register` at the top of your entry files:

 **JavaScript**
 ```javascript